-Bobby Cat was found 100 kilometres from home, 12 months since he went missing from Allandy Station, 250ks north of Broken Hill.
+Bobby Cat was found 100 kilometres, 62 miles, from home, 12 months since he went missing from Allandy Station, 250ks north of Broken Hill.

 So Bobby lived out on his own, in a place where cats are considered vermin.
 He avoided being shot or baited or taken by a pig.
 Imagine a whole year out avoiding all those obstacles, pretty impressive.